Hiking in Alaska

 Located south of Denali National Park in Denali State Park, this trail provides amazing views of the Alaska and Talkeetna Mountain ranges, providing spectacular views of glaciers, wild river valleys, and soaring Alaska Range peaks — including Denali.
 Plan 3 to 4 days to do the full backpacking trek or embark on an out and back day trip from one of the several trailheads along the route.

-Easily accessible from the Alyeska Resort, this trail — a mix of boardwalk and gravel — takes you through the most northernly portion of Alaska’s temperate rainforest.
+Easily accessible from the Alyeska Resort, this trail — a mix of boardwalk, gravel, and dirt trail — takes you through the most northernly portion of Alaska’s temperate rainforest.
 Look for wildflowers in the spring and blueberries in the fall.
-Enjoy beautiful views of the the rushing waters of Winner Creek.
+Enjoy beautiful views of the rushing waters of Winner Creek.

 This route takes you into one of Alaska’s most beautiful — and accessible — alpine valleys.
 While the initial section of this trail is maintained, the majority of the Reed Lakes Trail can be rugged, including large boulder fields, before reaching Lower Reed Lake.
 Stop there for a picnic lunch or overnight camp before continuing to Upper Reed Lake surrounded by the rugged Talkeetna Mountains.